Understanding the Difference: T27 vs T29 Flap Discs Skip to content

 Understanding the Difference: T27 vs T29 Flap Discs

-WHAT IS TYPE 27 FLAP DISCS?
+WHAT ARE TYPE 27 FLAP DISCS?

-Uses Of Type 27 Flap Discs
+Uses Of Type 27 Flap Discs:

 • Heavy-duty applications